arturoBeccar/Grants-Program/applications/Ticketto.md

 Pablo is a 10+ years experience software engineer, PBA Alumn (Wave 3), with experience as Runtime Engineer at [Virto Network][gh:virto].
 Also, he has contributions on several tools available to the ecosystem (like `sube`, `libwallet` — now part of [VirtoSDK][gh:virto_sdk], or [`valor`][gh:virto_valor]), and has given minor contributions on tooling for the Polkadot Fellowship ([RFCs Referenda Bot][gh:rfcs-bot]) and several infrastructure providers ([`ibp-monitor`][gh:ibp_monitor])

-> TODO: Fill up @jmcontreras10 info

-Mateo is a software engineer with experience in developing solutions related to events and nightlife, as CTO of Nocturnal, an app to enhance the experience people have when going on a night club or bar.
+Mateo, a seasoned full-stack software engineer with over 5 years of experience, has served as the Chief Technology Officer (CTO) at Nocturnal, specializing in solutions for events and nightlife.
+He brings his expertise in full-stack development to various projects, including ecommerce and digital transformation.
+Mateo has worked as a Software Engineer for platforms such as Workrise, The Arena Group, and torre.ai.
+His primary focus is on optimizing the core products to deliver the best experience for both users and clients.

 ### Team Code Repos